 A torn tendon can riddle your life with pain.
-Common torn tendons are in the elbow and the heel.
+Commonly torn tendons are in the elbow and the heel.
 Regardless of the torn tendon’s location, tendon injuries forever alter mobility.
 When a worker suffers a tendon injury on the job in Des Moines, it should be the employer’s responsibility to compensate the worker for the injury.

 Tendon tears result in expensive emergency room visits, hospital and doctor bills, and treatments and/or surgeries.
 In addition, tendon tears and injuries can alter a worker’s ability to perform basic tasks and could limit employability.